Skip to content

 • Use union when you need to append rows from one dataset to another.

-• To process large datasets, consider using filter limiting rows from each dataset before using union to optimize performance.
+• To process large datasets, consider using filter to limit rows before using union to improve performance.

-Users are limited to a maximum of 10 union commands per query for Frequent Search data.
-There is no limit on archived data."
+Limitations: - Queries can include a maximum of 10 union commands for Frequent Search data. - There is no limit when operating on archived data.